echohubio/hubber/README.md

 To release a new version:

-* npm test
+* yarn test
-* npm version major|minor|patch
+* yarn version
-* npm publish

 This will run the tests, update the version, create a git tag for the version, push git commits and tags.
 Publish the module file to [npmjs.com](https://npmjs.com).

 ## Packaging

-You will need the following dependenciws
+You will need the following dependencies

 ``` bash
 sudo apt-get install --no-install-recommends -y icnsutils graphicsmagick xz-utils rpm